lit/lit/docs/_guide/03-template-reference.md

 Renders placeholder content until the final content is available.

 Takes a series of values, including Promises.
-Values are rendered in priority order, with the first argument having thehighest priority and the last argument having the lowest priority.
-If a value is a Promise, a lower-priority values will be rendered until it resolves.
+Values are rendered in priority order, with the first argument having the highest priority and the last argument having the lowest priority.
+If a value is a Promise, a lower-priority value will be rendered until it resolves.

 The priority of values can be used to create placeholder content for async data.
 For example, a Promise with pending content can be the first,